-This will be done through two bridges: the new landscaped Woodlands Bridge that will extend eastward from the existing High Line parallel to 30th Street along Dyer Avenue from 10th Avenue to the mid-block between 9th and 10th Avenues, where it will connect to a second Timber Bridge which will travel north and connect into Brookfield’s elevated public space on the north side of 31st Street in an “L” shape.
+This will be done through two intersecting bridges: the landscaped Woodlands Bridge that will extend eastward from the existing High Line Spur (parallel to 30th Street) along Dyer Avenue from 10th Avenue to the mid-block between 9th and 10th Avenues, where it will connect to a second Timber Bridge that will travel north and connect into Brookfield’s elevated public space on the north side of 31st Street in an “L” shape.

 “Despite the challenges and difficulties presented by COVID-19, New York continues to get things done – building boldly and ambitiously to leave a lasting legacy for future New Yorkers,” Governor Hochul said.

 The High Line’s connection to Moynihan Train Hall and other nearby attractions complements our investments in Midtown West, encourages better pedestrian access and provides New Yorkers with a truly one-of-a-kind experience.
 New York State remains steadfast in its commitment to building functional infrastructure that improves quality of life, promotes economic growth, and helps secure a greener Empire State.

 Still, this is only phase 1 of extensions for the High Line, NYC’s most popular elevated park.
 Phase 2 promises to extend the northwestern end of the High Line past the Javits Center, and then to cross the West Side Highway and end at Pier 76, which will be redeveloped to becomes its own new public space, part of Hudson River Park.